 What causes receding hairline?

-Male pattern baldness is the main cause of a receding hairline.
+Male pattern hair loss is the main cause of a receding hairline.
 This condition is triggered by a combination of genetics and hormones.
 Studies have shown that in around 80 percent of cases, male pattern baldness is hereditary.

 Androgens, the male hormones, have a role in shrinking hair follicles.
 Research shows that some men inherit a sensitivity to the androgens that cause baldness.
 Hair follicles at the temples and crown are understood to be more sensitive to these androgens, which partly explains the receding hairline pattern.